callsmusic/remix/.github/README.md

 # 🎵 Remix

-An operational and exprimental Telegram music bot.
+An operational and experimental Telegram music bot.

 ---